Private Internet Access, also known as PIA, is a VPN service provider that is owned and operated by London Trust Media, Inc.

 While it has some flaws in terms of usability, Private Internet Access is a fairly priced VPN service that goes the extra mile in order to protect their users’ online identities.

-Private Internet Access offers downloadable client software for Windows, Mac, iOS, and Android devices.
-They also offer setup guides for select Linux operating systems and a handful of router types.
+Private Internet Access offers downloadable client software for Windows, Mac, Linux, iOS, and Android devices.
+They also offer a Chrome extension.

 The client software for Windows was easy to download and set up.
 Once installed, the interface itself is very minimalistic and could use some more engineering design-wise.
 Considering PIA claims it’s the ‘best VPN service’, I would expect a bit more from the app but it met my basic needs.